Schema Registry: Enforcing Data Contracts

 Compatibility mode misconfigured as NONE during an incident

 During a high-pressure incident, an engineer registers a new schema version without waiting for compatibility verification.
-The compatibility mode is set to NONE (mistakenly or intentionally), and an incompatible schema is registered.
-Downstream consumers start failing silently — Avro deserialization either works or throws an exception, and the messages are lost.
+The compatibility mode is set to NONE on the subject, either mistakenly or as a temporary workaround.
+An incompatible schema gets registered.
+Downstream consumers start failing, but Avro deserialization either works completely or throws an exception.
+There is no partial deserialization, so failed messages are silently dropped from the consumer stream.

 Schema version explosion from frequent changes